siyue-zhang/algorithm-notes/README.md

 * Input shape: (512 x m, 512 x t)
 * Output shape: 512 x t

-**Transformer is more computationally expensive than RNN models, but outperforming.**
+**Transformer is more computationally expensive than RNN models, but outperforming.
+It will require multi-GPUs.**